xh3b4sd/dsm/README.md

-  help        Help about any command search      Search for values within YAML or JSON data structures. update      Update values within YAML or JSON data structures. version     Print version information of this command line tool.
+  help        Help about any command search      Search for values within YAML or JSON data structures. update      Update values within YAML or JSON data structures. verify      Verify the consistency of values within YAML or JSON data structures. version     Print version information of this command line tool.

 Flags: